 HELIO participated in all the UNFCCC Conference of Parties up to COP21, hosting numerous side-events and presenting its on-going work.
 At COP5 HELIO introduced the first set of indicators to measure the sustainability of projects under the Clean Development Mechanism (CDM).
-HELIO presented its latest tool at COP21.
+HELIO presented its latest tools - HIFI and SEP - at COP21.

 UN ECOSOC, CSD, WSSD, RIO+5, RIO+10, RIO+20